endrissuofe/AWS-Account/README.md

 # AWS Account Creation Mini Project

 ## Overview
-I'll guide you through creating your own Amazon Web Services (AWS) account.
+This is a guide that will walk you through creating your own Amazon Web Services (AWS) account.
 I've included screenshots and detailed steps to help you establish your AWS presence with confidence.

 ## Introduction to Cloud Computing